Auxiliary task discovery through generate-and-test: Experimental results

 In this section, we provide empirical results supporting the efficacy of the proposed generate-and-test method for auxiliary task discovery.
 We include results on two gridworld environments: four-rooms and maze.
 We also include results on the pinball environment \citep{konidaris2009skill}, which is widely used in skill chaining, option discovery, and recently model-based planning \citep{lo2022goal}.
 We choose these environments so that we could easily visualize the discovered auxiliary tasks and easily design good and bad auxiliary task as baselines.
 All environments are episodic.

 In the gridworld environments, the goal is to learn the shortest path from start state to goal.
 The start and goal states are denoted by S and G respectively in Figure \ref{fig:tester_scores} and \ref{fig:lc}.
-At each cell, four actions are available: up, down, left, and right, which moves the agent one cell in the respective direction.
+At each cell, four actions are available: up, down, left, and right.
+There is some degree of stochasticity when transitioning from one state to another: with probability $0.5$ the agent will transition in the same direction as the selected action, otherwise it will transition in one of the remaining directions with equal probability.
 The observation space is described with a one-hot representation with the index corresponding to the agent's position being $1$.
 The reward is $-1$ on each time step.
-There is an episode cutoff of $500$ steps.

 In the pinball environment, a small ball should be navigated to the goal in a maze-like environment with simplified ball physics.
-In Figure \ref{fig:lc}, the pinball environment is shown with the ball and goal shown by a grey and yellow circle respectively.
+In Figure \ref{fig:lc}, the pinball environment is shown with the ball shown by a grey circle.
+The goal and start states are denoted by S and G respectively.
 Collision with the obstacles causes the ball to bounce.
 The observation space is continuous and is described by $x$, $y$, $\dot{x}$, $\dot{y}$.
 The start location and goal location are at $(0.8, 0.5)$ and $(0.1, 0.1)$ respectively.
 The action space includes $5$ actions of increasing or decreasing $\dot{x}$ or $\dot{y}$ and no change to $\dot{x}$ and $\dot{y}$.
-The reward is $-5$ at each time step.
+The reward is $-1$ at each time step.
 There is no episode cutoff.

 Note that in the original pinball environment, the agent receives a special reward of $10,000$ upon arrival at the goal.
-Instead we gave a reward of -5 (like every other step) so that the scale of the action-value function for the main task and the auxiliary tasks would not be too different.
+Instead we gave a reward of $-1$ (like every other step) so that the scale of the action-value function for the main task and the auxiliary tasks would not be too different.
 When learning multiple tasks in parallel, the contribution of each task is determined by the scale of the corresponding value function \citep{hessel2019multi}.
 Therefore, when the scale of value functions are very different, we would need to scale the reward of the main task and the cumulants of the auxiliary tasks appropriately.
 This issue requires an additional hyper parameter that would give our method an advantage if tuned.
 For this paper, we decided to focus on the case where the scale of the value function for the main task and the auxiliary tasks are similar.